Sorry, you need to enable JavaScript to visit this website.

 Management

-Recommended dose modification of PEMAZYRE for RPED
+Recommended dose modification of PEMAZYRE for RPED2

 Graphic showing the recommended dose modification of PEMAZYRE for RPED